MiztaOak/OOProjectGoD/README.md

 #### About
 KahIt is a quiz-game app with a twist that was developed by 5 IT students of Chalmers university during the course TDA367 Object-oriented programming project.

-How to setup a game: First you need to choose between host, join or hotswap game.
+How to setup a game: First you need to decide between host, join or hotswap game.
 The game allows a maximum of 8 players.
-- To Host: You have to fill in your info and create a game lobby then let other players join you.
+- To Host: You may choose to set your player and lobby name, or go with the generated names provided for you.
+Then all you need to is tap a button and let other players join you.
-- To Join: You have to fill in your info and join a game someone is hosting.
+- To Join: Again, you may choose to set your player name or go with the generated name.
+Then simply tap one of the lobbies that are found in your close proximity (~100m).
-- To use HotSwap: You play localy so you only have to choose a game mode and then add players in the lobby.
+- To use HotSwap: You play locally so you only have to choose a game mode and then tap to add players in the lobby.

 How to play:
-The game consists of rounds.
-A round is as follows: A vote for the next theme/category of that round.
-A series of questions, each followed by a quick score update.
+The game consists of several rounds.
+A round is defined as the following: a series of questions, each followed by a quick score preview.
+The round ends with a vote for the category of the upcoming round.
 When x-amount of questions have been answered a lottery is run where random items are distributed.
-After x-amout of rounds the final score page will show up.
+After x-amount of rounds the final score page will show up.
 - If in HotSwap: every player has his/her turn to answer/vote then you pass on the device.
 - If in multiplayer: everyone answers/votes at the same time.
-- Score is based on answering right and also on speed.
+- Score is based on picking the correct answer and also on how quick you are to answer.
-- Items can either be a buff, debuff or a Vanity item.
+- Items can be of either one of three types: a buff, debuff or a Vanity item.
 Buff -positive item, Debuff -negative item, Vanity -only cosmetic.
 Items can be aquired through the lottery(unlimited supply) or purchased in the store(limited supply).
 - During the course of the game you have the option to spend credit(score) in the store where you can buy all items.
 Beware the supply is limited and shared by all players.
 Be quick!

 Good luck and have fun!